-Thin people, although their risk for heart disease is low, should still be vigilant if they have a strong family history of heart disease and high cholesterol.
-These individuals may have inherent issue with high cholesterol which may go undetected for years if not screened.
+Although their risk for heart disease is low, thin people should still be vigilant if they have a strong family history of heart disease and high cholesterol.
+These individuals may have inherent issues with high cholesterol which may go undetected for years if not screened.

 Will getting regular cholesterol level checks before age 40 help?

 The recommended age for cholesterol level checks is 40 years old based on the European, American and Singapore guidelines.
-However, there are certain groups of individuals under 40 years old who would need cholesterol level checks as they have high risk factors for artery disease.
-The first group is those with diabetes mellitus, hypertension or pre-diabetes, and smokers.
-People with a strong family history of cardiovascular disease before the age of 50 years in male relatives or before age 60 years in female relatives and a family history of extremely high cholesterol would also be advised to start screening at an earlier age.
+However, there are certain groups of individuals under 40 years old who would need cholesterol level checks at an earlier age, as they have high risk factors for artery disease:

-These groups with inherited high cholesterol will usually have very high cholesterol levels.
-It is usually at a level that needs initiation of cholesterol medication even at the age of 20 years old.
+Groups with inherited high cholesterol will usually have very high cholesterol levels.
+It is usually at a level that needs cholesterol medication, even at the age of 20 years old.

 So, what’s the best age to start getting screened?

-Based on the guideline recommendations, without any cardiovascular risk factors, the best age to start cholesterol screening is at the age of 40 years old for the general population.
+Based on the guideline recommendations for the general population, for individuals without any cardiovascular risk factors, the best age to start cholesterol screening is 40 years old.
 Those who have risk factors, especially those with a strong family history of high cholesterol, can have screening done even as early as two years old.
-Doing so at an early age allows for opportunities to teach individuals to be more aware of their cholesterol levels and adopt healthy lifestyle habits such as good eating practices and incorporating regular physical activity to their daily lives.
+Screening at an early age allows for opportunities to teach individuals to be more aware of their cholesterol levels and adopt healthy lifestyle habits such as good eating practices and incorporating regular physical activity to their daily lives.

 What are some ways to keep cholesterol levels within the healthy range and reduce the risk for stroke?

 The degree of benefit one can get from lowering their cholesterol depends on their overall risk.
 A person with established artery blockage may have a different treatment strategy compared to a person who is completely disease-free aside from having high cholesterol levels.
 In both scenarios, lifestyle modification is needed.
-The two elements that can effect a healthy change are diet and exercise.
+A combination of dietary modifications and exercise can effect a healthy change.

 Diet: I usually recommend the Mediterranean diet, which is rich in vegetables, fruits and fish.
-Reduce intake of red meat and processed meat, and swap them for chicken, without the skin.
+Reduce intake of red meat and processed meat, or swap them for chicken, without the skin.